-A classical symphony orchestra is a prime example of how a group of people with very different ideas, skills and characters can create something bigger.
-Even composers consider the complexity that scores create in reality when creating their symphonies.
+A symphony orchestra is a prime example of how a group of people with very different ideas, skills and characters create a masterpiece.

 In our passion for music, many analogies can be found to change processes in companies and in dealing with difficult transitions.
-Even Beethoven, the master of development, showed how to combine individual parts in an artistic way and turn two good pieces into one very good one.
-Every conductor also has to make sure numerous and very different ideas, concepts and characters are brought together.
-Every conductor, just like every top manager has to master this challenge and know his or her strengths and deficits.
+Even Beethoven, the master of execution, showed how to artfully combine individual parts and turn two good pieces into a very good one.
+Every conductor has to take care of bringing together numerous as well as highly different ideas, concepts and characters.
+Every conductor, but also every top manager, must master this challenge, knowing his strengths and deficits.

-Despite severe deafness, Beethoven created great scores and accomplished masterpieces.
-Even great entrepreneurs must anticipate their weaknesses and counter them with concepts that take effect early on.
-Top musicians and top managers proceed in a more similar way than perhaps initially assumed.
-On closer inspection, similar leadership patterns can be identified and design strategies derived.
-However, more detailed research also reveals contradictory principles.
-While change processes in companies are usually protracted, they can often be perceived acoustically within seconds in music.
+Beethoven, despite massive deafness, created great scores and accomplished masterpieces.
+Great entrepreneurs must also anticipate their weaknesses and counter them with concepts that are effective at an early stage.
+Top musicians and top managers take a more similar approach than perhaps initially suspected.
+On closer inspection, similar patterns can be identified and management strategies derived.
+However, closer scrutiny also reveals contradictory regularities.
+While change processes in companies usually take a long time, they can often be heard in music within seconds.